 Your child should:

-- Bend his or her knees to pick up a backpack.
+- Bend his knees to pick up his backpack.

-- Clean the backpack weekly to take out things that are not needed.
+- Clean the backpack weekly and take out unneeded items.

-- Put items in a locker so the backpack is not heavy.
+- Store items in a locker when possible.

-Backpacks should not weigh more than 10 to 15 percent of your child’s body weight.
-This means a child who weighs 100 pounds should not have a backpack that weighs more than 10 to 15 pounds.
+Backpacks shouldn’t weigh more than 10 to 15% of your child’s body weight.
+This means a child who weighs 100 pounds shouldn’t have a backpack that weighs more than 10 to 15 pounds.

-- If your child needs to lean forward to support the backpack’s weight, then it is too heavy.
+- If your child needs to lean forward to support the backpack’s weight, then it’s too heavy.

-- Use backpacks with wheels and handles if your child needs to carry more than 15 percent of his or her body weight.
+- Use backpacks with wheels and handles if your child needs to carry more than 15% of his body weight.

-Your child should wear it so that it puts weight on the strongest muscles in the body: the back and stomach.
-This means:
+Your child should wear the backpack so that it puts weight on the strongest muscles in the body: the back and stomach.